- Code NEUR3112

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadTwo to three lectures per week and up to four hours of laboratory and tutorial sessions per week.
+WorkloadTwo to three lectures per week and up to four hours of laboratory sessions per week.

 Requisite and Incompatibility